friedmanroy/friedmanroy.github.io/_BML/3_gaussians.md

   - name: Definition
   - name: Geometry of the Gaussian Distribution
   - name: The Derivative Trick
+    subsections:
+      - name: Conditional Distribution of a Gaussian
   - name: Completing the Squares
+    subsections:
+      - name: Marginal Distribution of a Gaussian
   - name: Extras
   - name: Discussion